 The survey and its methodology

-A random sample of 1,700 households in Scottsdale received the survey by mail in November and December 2020.
-About 21 percent of those completed and returned the survey.
-The margin of error around any reported percentage is 5 percent for the entire sample of 329 completed surveys.
-In addition, more than 1,100 people took an online version available to every city resident; results of the online open survey are tabulated separately.
+A random sample of 5,500 households in Scottsdale received the survey by mail in December 2022 and January 2023.
+About 13% of those completed and returned the survey.
+The margin of error around any reported percentage is 4% for the entire sample of 652 completed surveys.
+In addition, 689 people took an online version available to everyone (results will be tabulated and posted separately).

-A full set of survey results and reports are provided at ScottsdaleAZ.gov, search “community survey.”
+More information and the full set of survey results are provided at ScottsdaleAZ.gov, search “community survey.”